hsankalp/brewtiful/README.md

 Can be accessed at https://hsankalp.github.io/brewtiful

 ## Tools used:

-* JavaScript
+- JavaScript
-* ReactJS
+- ReactJS
-* Bootstrap: For design
+- Bootstrap: For design
-* OpenBreweryDB (https://www.openbrewerydb.org): For the brewery data
+- OpenBreweryDB (https://www.openbrewerydb.org): For the brewery data
-* Leaflet (https://leafletjs.com/): To display the map and location
+- Leaflet (https://leafletjs.com/): To display the map and location
-* Picsum (https://picsum.photos): For random images
+- Picsum (https://picsum.photos): For random images

 ## To Do:

-* Implement Infinite Scroll
+- Implement Infinite Scroll
-* Configure React Context Hook for State Management instead of bubbling up the state
+- Loader and Error Handling
-* Additional Filters
+- Additional Filters
-* Do something with Tags in the api response
+- Do something with Tags in the api response

 ## Sample API Response Structure: